hackerb9/3C509B-nestor/README.md

 The repository also collates parts like the configuration tool and documentation.
-Hopefully, having this in version control will also allow future changes people may make (such as the hack to get it working on the V20 CPU) to be incorporated in a clean way.
+Hopefully, having this in version control will also allow future changes people may make (such as the hack to get it working on the V20 CPU at full speed) to be incorporated in a clean way.

 ## Installation